helmigandi/belajar-html-css/README.md

 ### 1. Introduction
 - Index.html
-Its your homepage HTML file.
+...Its your homepage HTML file.
 When you navigate to a website its look in root directory for an index.html file.
 - <!DOCTYPE html>
 Its defines this document as an html5 document
 - <html>